-Two familiar Western Conference foes meet up on Saturday at Crypto.com Arena as the LA Lakers host the Golden State Warriors.
+Two familiar Western Conference foes meet up on Saturday at Crypto.com Arena, as the Los Angeles Lakers host the Golden State Warriors.
 Both teams have been hit by the injury bug and will be without a few key players, but that shouldn’t detract from the overall experience of this game.

-ABC will have the tip at 8.30 pm ET, I’ve come up with a Same Game Parlay priced at +355 odds, based on a pair of Player Prop bets to go along with a Money Line prediction.
-We got you covered with NBA Picks for a massive 10-game slate this Saturday, be sure to check those out.
-Let’s focus on my SGP bet now though!
+ABC will have the tip at 8:30 pm ET, and I have come up with a Same Game Parlay priced at +355 odds that is based on a pair of player prop bets to go along with a money line prediction.
+We hae you covered with NBA Picks for a massive 10-game slate on Saturday, so be sure to check those out.
+But for now, here is my SGP.

 Los Angeles Lakers ML (-144)